nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * `AddressBookParser` — Handles the parsing of the user's undo command.
 * `LogicManager` — Represents the application's data and business logic, including the functionality to undo the last command.

 Given below is an example usage scenario and how the undo mechanism behaves at each step.
 The sequence diagram illustrates the interactions inside the Logic component for the undo command.
+The diagrams illustrate the flow of the execution of a successful undo command.
+In the diagrams below, the instance of `backupModel` is a separate instance from the current model and only serves as a container to save the data from the current model.

 ![Interactions Inside the Logic Component for the UndoCommand](images/UndoSequenceDiagram.png)